 An 800-square-foot home in Key West's historic Old Town neighborhood gets lovingly restored for a family of five.
 See the charming interiors.

 Designer Blair Gordon took a vintage-meets-modern approach in renovating Natalie and Bobby Brooks small (less than 800 square feet!)
 19th-century cottage in Key West's Old Town neighborhood.
 The couple, who purchased the house as a winter getaway for themselves and their three young children, wanted to maintain its architectural authenticity but also give it a simple, kid-friendly design.
 "Houses in that part of Key West should have a certain bohemian feel.
 But a less cluttered look was better suited to this family," says Blair.
 Here are his tips for preserving vintage character while adding modern style.

-Update the Best of the Past
+1. Update the Best of the Past.

-For an authentic feel, Blair chose materials, such as the kitchen's iridescent mosiac tile backsplash, capiz shell pendant light fixture, and îpe hardwood floors, for their tropical island style.
-"What gives them their modern edge is the way they are used," he says.
-Blair ran the tile all the way to the ceiling; chose large-scale fixtures; and paired the dark wood floors with all-white walls, countertops, and cabinetry to give the classic materials a touch of the unexpected.
+Blair ran the tile, from Island City Tile in Key West, all the way to the ceiling; chose large-scale fixtures; and paired the dark wood floors with all-white walls, countertops, and cabinetry to give the classic materials a touch of the unexpected.

 In the bath, Blair picked one shape—a circle—for nearly every item, from the penny tiles to the round mirrors.
 "When repeated, the simple shape puts a mod spin on vintage-style elements," says Blair.
 The juxtaposition of the custom vanity's graphic inset panels and Louis-inspired feet illustrates Blair's marriage of new and old in a single piece of furniture.